Skip to main content

 1. Go to Compliance > Bad Debt

-2. Review the Eligible Debts tab — only debts ≥ 12 months overdue appear here
+2. Review the Candidate Debts tab — debts surfaced for review (more than 12 months outstanding) appear here

 3. For each debt, confirm: